The University of Guelph is offering Canada graduate scholarship Master’s (CGS M) Program. The grant is available for Canadian students.

 - have achieved a first-class average**, as determined by the host institution, in each of the last two completed years of study (full-time equivalent);

-- submit a maximum of one scholarship application per academic year to either CIHR, NSERC or SSHRC (the Research Portal will allow the application to be submitted to up to three institutions
+- submit a maximum of one application per academic year to either CIHR, NSERC or SSHRC (the Research Portal will allow the application to be submitted to up to three institutions

 How to Apply Applicants must complete and submit the online application using the Research Portal.
 Students should refer to the CGS M application instructions for details on how to complete their application.
 Additionally, the Canadian Common CV (CCV) must be completed and the confirmation number uploaded to the CGS M application on the Research Portal.